Could Decentralized Finance Change Financial Systems for the Better?

 Nimbus collects a series of these DApps to allow users an easier way to manage their crypto holdings and ventures.
 Nimbus boasts that through the DApps they provide access to, users have sixteen possible revenue streams by which they can grow their crypto holdings.

 The creators of Nimbus, seeing the writing on the wall, have also made significant efforts to make it as applicable and intuitive to newcomers as possible.
-“I believe that this stage of market development completely needs to be concentrated on the involvement of new people,” said Ivan Boyko, one of the minds behind the Nimbus project.

 Combining multiple different DeFi DApps creates a kind of central hub for DeFi services, which is far more appealing to newcomers.
 Those who are unfamiliar with crypto can use one single platform for their DeFi needs rather than relying on different services.
 Nimbus has not introduced any sort of KYC (Know Your Customer) systems yet, which also makes things much simpler for newcomers since they don’t have to provide any of their personal information.